ChestShop-authors/ChestShop-3/README.md

 ChestShop
 ================================

-My fork of ChestShop.
-Downloads can be found here: [http://ci.dmulloy2.net/job/ChestShop](http://ci.dmulloy2.net/job/ChestShop)
+Development downloads can be found here: [http://ci.dmulloy2.net/job/ChestShop](http://ci.dmulloy2.net/job/ChestShop)

 ChestShop is an awesome plugin for managing your server's economy.
 By using chests and signs, you can effectively create your own market!